 Step 4: Conduct a background check

-To safeguard the public interest, the NJ Real Estate Commission will conduct a background check on all real estate license applicants.
-To do so, you must schedule an appointment with an approved vendor to perform a fingerprinting procedure (Live Scan).
+The NJ Real Estate Commission will perform a background check on all real estate license applicants to protect the public interest.
+To do so, make an appointment with an approved vendor to have a fingerprinting process (Live Scan) performed.

-This will be used to look up the FBI’s criminal history records.
+This will be used to search the FBI’s criminal history database.

-According to the website of the NJ Real Estate Commission, you must finish the fingerprinting procedure as soon as you pass the exam.
-You must supply the following evidence to show that you have finished the process:
+According to the NJ Real Estate Commission’s website, you must complete the fingerprinting procedure as soon as you pass the exam.
+To demonstrate that you have completed the procedure, you must provide the following evidence:

 - New Jersey Universal Fingerprint Form